LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Guard.md

 ## Lore

-The Bree-land people claim to be descendants of the first men who went west and served Morgoth.
+The Bree-land people were Edain who wandered over the Misty Mountains, found the land to be pleasent, and settled there for good.
+They were there before the Númenóreans, after the kingdom of Arnor, and will be forever according to them.

 ## History
 - Renewed 5.0: